mm-camelcase/optimised-java/README.md

 **Results:**

-Since JVM metrics are not available with native builds, the statistics were gathered using docker stats combined with the psrecord tool.
+Since JVM metrics are not available with native builds, the statistics were gathered using docker stats combined with the [psrecord tool](tools/psrecord/README.md).
+A simple [load test](scripts/load-test.sh) was used to measure CPU and memory consumption during the test.
 The graphs below show the comparison between the standard JVM and GraalVM Native Image.

 | ![Standard Image](results/standard.png) | ![Native Image](results/native.png) |
 |--------------------------------------|------------------------------------------|
 | **Standard Image**                          | **Native Image**                            |

 This table highlights the differences between Standard JVM and GraalVM Native Image builds.

 | Metric                  | Standard JVM     | GraalVM Native Image |